 Web forms gather information from users.
-For simple forms and surveys we use an application called Qualtrics.
-In WordPress, we can use Gravity Forms for more complex forms and applications.
-There are still some regular HTML forms on the website, but those will eventually go away as the pages are moved into WordPress.
+For most forms, we use a third-party plugin called Gravity Forms, but the site must be in WordPress.
+We do use a third-party application called Qualtrics for some forms, but we’re slowly phasing it out.
+There are also still some plain HTML forms on the website, but those will eventually go away as the pages are moved into WordPress.

-Qualtrics forms are secure and simple to set up, and it’s easy to view submission data.
-If you’d like a form on your website, contact us at email@example.com and we’ll help you get the form and your Qualtrics account set up.
+Gravity Forms are secure and simple to set up, and it’s easy to view submission data.
+If you’d like a form on your website, contact us at firstname.lastname@example.org and we’ll help you get started.
+The forms are accessible and fully responsive.

-*** We don’t link to Google Forms on the website if they ask for personal information – these forms aren’t secure and don’t meet our accessibility requirements.
+*** We don’t link to Google Forms on the website if the form asks for personal information – these forms aren’t secure and don’t meet our accessibility requirements.

 - Stylesheet location:

 - Don’t build any regular HTML forms!
-Use Qualtrics or move the site into WordPress and use Gravity Forms.
+If the site is in WordPress use Gravity Forms (or move the site into WordPress before setting up the form).
+Otherwise, use Qualtrics.

 - Gravity Forms: